akashgajendra/akashgajendra/README.md

 My current interests are software engineering and big data analytics/engineering applications.

-I am experienced with building full-stack web applications (including UI and database design) and building data pipelines for analytics/ML applications.
+I am experienced with building full-stack web applications (including UI and database design), embedded systems and building data pipelines for analytics/ML applications.
 Additionally, I have also have professional experience working as an engineering intern delivering data and automation solutions to optimize operational logistics in the power industry.

 I am on a mission to create user value and I wish to build those scalable systems and empower organizations with data driven decision making.
 If you would like to learn more about my experiences or just have a chat, you can reach me with email 📫 : akashgajendra2000@gmail.com

-Feel free to connect with me on LinkedIn!
+Feel free to connect with me on  [LinkedIn](https://www.linkedin.com/in/akash-gajendra/)!